8 SLP Certifications that May Help Advance Your Career

 What Certifications Are Available in Speech Pathology?

-The main SLP certification is the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), which is offered by the American Speech-Language-Hearing Association (ASHA).
-According to the Bureau of Labor Statistics (BLS), some employers may require the CCC-SLP.
+The American Speech-Language-Hearing Association (ASHA) is the national professional association for speech-language pathologists.
+ASHA’s main SLP certification is the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), which some employers may require.

-• Abiding by the ASHA Code of Ethics
+• Demonstrating knowledge of the ASHA Code of Ethics

-• Completing a minimum of 30 hours of professional course work
+• Completing a minimum of 400 hours supervised clinical experience

 • Passing a national examination